National Center for Victims of Crime: National Compassion Fund

+The National Compassion Fund was dissolved on January 1, 2024..

 Stalking Resource Center

 In 2000, the National Center for Victims of Crime partnered with the U.S. Department of Justice Office on Violence Against Women to create the Stalking Resource Center (SRC).
 Since its inception, the Stalking Resource Center has trained over 100,000 professionals who work with victims in the United States, the United Kingdom, and Germany and provided technical assistance to hundreds of communities seeking to enhance their response to stalking.

 In January 2004, the National Center for Victims of Crime established the month of January as National Stalking Awareness Month in order to raise awareness of the crime of stalking.

 The federal grant funding the Stalking Resource Center was awarded to a different nonprofit organization, AEquitas, effective October 1, 2017.
 AEquitas renamed it the Stalking Prevention, Awareness, and Resource Center (SPARC).

 Critical Choices forums

 After the terrorist attacks of September 11, 2001, the National Center for Victims of Crime held free forums to help survivors of victims decide whether to join the September 11th Victim Compensation Fund or seek damages in court.
 The forums included presentations on economic losses, non-economic losses, and civil litigation, followed by question-and-answer sessions.